mshahbazi72/cGANTransfer/README.md

 <b>Note 2</b>: For very small datasets, FID score becomes unstable, since the inception statistics  of the real data cannot be estimated accurately.

 ### 4.2.
 Final Evaluation<a name="Final"></a>
-In addition to the evaluation during the training, you can evaluate you final model using the following commands:
+In addition to the evaluation during the training, you can evaluate your final model using the following commands:

 For ImageNet experiments:
 ```bash